gardener/gardener/docs/concepts/gardenlet.md

 ### `/healthz` Endpoint

-The gardenlet includes an HTTPS server that serves a `/healthz` endpoint.
+The gardenlet includes an HTTP server that serves a `/healthz` endpoint.
 It’s used as a liveness probe in the `Deployment` of the gardenlet.
 If the gardenlet fails to renew its lease then the endpoint returns `500 Internal Server Error`, otherwise it returns `200 OK`.